 Writing doesn't come naturally to me.
 But, I love the challenge of trying to become a better writer.
 And, I pour the same amount of passion into the writing process as I did into training for ultra-endurance sports.
-Luckily, the daily habits and mindset I hardwired into my brain through sports training is a transferable skillset.
+Luckily, the daily habits and mindset I hardwired into my brain through sports training are a transferable skillset.
 My daily workouts continue to fortify the patience and persistence it takes to continually "develop my passion" for writing even on days when it makes my brain hurt.

 Below is a re-edited excerpt from my first book, The Athlete's Way: Sweat and the Biology of Bliss (2007).
 This revised synopsis of the "My Life" chapter gives a first-hand account of how I unwittingly nurtured a growth mindset and “developed my passion” for running in the early 1980s:

 “On a sunny June day in 1983, I bought a pair of clunky gray New Balance 990’s and started jogging for the first time.
 My coming-of-age anthem that summer was “Flashdance…What a Feeling” by Irene Cara.
 My favorite albums at the time were Bruce Springsteen’s “Greetings from Asbury Park” (1973) and the first Madonna LP (1983) I had all of these songs on one home-made mixtape that I listened to religiously.